Awesome-Austin/DataBrokerBreaker/README.md

 Email them at `privacy@mylife.com` using the following template:

         Hello,
-        I am a vitim of stalking.
+        I am a victim of stalking.
 I demand my Personal Identifiable information opted-out from your site and service, and all those you own.
         My information is as follows:
             * full_name
             * date_of_birth